tiprankstipranks

 If any of our home health agencies or hospice provider locations fails to comply with the Medicare enrollment requirements or conditions of participation, that agency could be subject to sanctions or terminated from the Medicare program.

 Each of our home health agencies and hospice provider locations must comply with extensive enrollment requirements and conditions of participation for the Medicare program.
-Failure to comply with applicable certification requirements may make our agencies ineligible for Medicare or Medicaid reimbursement.
-A determination by a regulatory authority that an agency is not in compliance with applicable requirements could also lead to the assessment of fines or other penalties, loss of licensure, exclusion from participation in Medicare and Medicaid, and the imposition of requirements that the offending agency must take corrective action.
+Failure to comply with applicable requirements may make our agencies ineligible for reimbursement under government healthcare programs such as Medicare and Medicaid.
+A determination by a regulatory authority that one of our care centers is not in compliance with applicable requirements could also lead to the assessment of fines or other penalties, loss of licensure, exclusion from participation in Medicare and Medicaid, and the imposition of requirements that the offending agency or provider take corrective action.
 In addition, Medicare or Medicaid may seek retroactive reimbursement from noncompliant providers or otherwise impose sanctions for noncompliance.
 Non-governmental payers often have the right to terminate provider contracts if the provider loses its Medicare or Medicaid certification.
-Termination of one or more of our care centers from the Medicare program for failure to satisfy the program's conditions of participation, or the imposition of alternative sanctions, could disrupt operations, require significant attention by management, or have a material adverse effect on our business and reputation and consolidated financial condition, results of operations, and cash flows.
+Termination of one or more of our care centers from the Medicare or Medicaid program for failure to satisfy the program's conditions of participation, or the imposition of alternative sanctions, could disrupt operations, require significant attention by management, or have a material adverse effect on our business, financial position, results of operations, and cash flows.

 Regulation - Risk 5